asmaalqadi/EventFinder-NYC/README.md

 ## Features

-- **Comprehensive Event Variety**: By combining events from both Ticketmaster and Do NYC, this tool provides access to a diverse selection of events, including global shows, local concerts, art exhibitions, comedy nights, and more.
+- **Comprehensive Event Variety**: By combining events from both Ticketmaster and Do NYC, this tool provides access to a diverse selection of events and returns the most common cateogry of the chosen day.
 Users can explore both mainstream and niche events without the hassle of visiting multiple websites.
 - **User Input**: Allows users to input a specific date to retrieve events happening on that day.
 This feature enables precise searching that tailors the output to the user's specific needs.
 - **Automated Scraping**: Utilizes BeautifulSoup to scrape Do NYC for localized events and the Ticketmaster API to gather event information from larger venues and major events.
 This automation ensures that the data is always up to date and comprehensive.
 - **Unified Event Output**: Merges data from both sources and presents event names and links in a single, comprehensive list, offering a complete picture of what's happening in NYC.
 This unified view makes it easier for users to discover and decide on events to attend.